postgresml/postgresml/pgml-cms/docs/introduction/faq.md

 # FAQ

-## What is PostgresML?
+## What is PGML?

-PostgresML is an open-source database extension that turns Postgres into an end-to-end machine learning platform.
+PGML is an open-source database extension that turns Postgres into an end-to-end machine learning platform.
 It allows you to build, train, and deploy ML models directly within your Postgres database without moving data between systems.

 ## What is a DB extension?